Same Sex Divorce Attorney in Albuquerque

 The duration of the marriage is one of the factors couples and courts use to determine appropriate alimony payments.
 There is no minimum amount of time a spouse has to be married to be eligible for spousal support.
 However, the longer a couple is married, the more likely it is that one of the former partners will receive alimony.

 Same sex partners who have been in a committed relationship for decades, but only married since the law change are often frustrated the full length of their relationship cannot be counted when considering if alimony is appropriate.
-The way to get around this is to negotiate a spousal support agreement that both former partners agree is fair, and ask the court to approve it instead of waiting for the judge to do some math and spit out a number that doesn’t actually match the former couple’s life experiences.

 Child Custody, Visitation & Support

-This can get a bit complicated if the child was only adopted by one of the partners, or is the offspring of one partner from a previous relationship, but the law is clear that New Mexico courts are not allowed to discriminate on child custody, visitation, or other issues on the basis of gender, sexual orientation, or sexual identity.
+This can get a bit complicated if the child was only adopted by one of the partners, or is the offspring of one partner from a previous relationship, but the law is clear that New Mexico family law courts are not allowed to discriminate on child custody, visitation, or other issues on the basis of gender, sexual orientation, or sexual identity.

 Attorney Matteucci helps parents who have been in a same sex relationship assert their rights and come to a custody and support agreement that is in the best interest of their child.